 Hi there!
 Are you one of those who have always wanted to play the piano?
 If so, you have the chance to get started right now.
-I call this article “How to play the piano for beginners” and if you follow my guides, I can help you become a better beginner, and I guarantee that before you finish, you will be able to play a few songs on the piano too.
+This article is called “How to play the piano for beginners” and if you follow my guides, I can help you become a better beginner, and I guarantee that before you finish, you will be able to play a few songs on the piano.

 There are lots of great training programs teaching how to play the piano for beginners, but I know from experience that it can be difficult to learn something new, especially at the beginning.
 My intention is to get you started without having to learn too much about music theory and notes, and if I succeed, I hope it will make you want to learn even more.
 I also want my teaching to be such a positive experience that you may come back another time.

 I want to break down the content into topics and explain as much as possible with the help of visuals.
 First, we take a look at the keys, what they are called and how they are organized.
 Then you learn how to place your hands and fingers correctly on the keys.
 In the end, you are going to play along with some of my tutorial videos.

 If you want to learn more than I will teach you in this article, I recommend joining Pianoforall which is one of the most popular and respected piano courses on the web.